Superior temporal sulcus: Sign language processing

 Research shows that the Broca's area of the brain is activated during sign language production and processing.

+However, while the Broca's area plays a significant role, there are additional regions such as the posterior superior temporal gyrus and the left inferior parietal lobe that also play vital roles in the processing of sign language.
+Therefore, sign language engages with several regions of the brain, not simply the Brocas's area.

 Although Broca's area is found in the frontal lobe, it receives connection from the superior temporal gyrus, including the STS.
 Native signers are people who learned and have been using sign language, such as American Sign Language (ASL), from birth, and/or use it as their first language.
 They often learn sign language from their parents and continue its use throughout their lifetime.
 Sign language activates language regions of the brain, including the STS.
 There have been studies that show activation of the STS while deaf and hearing native signers perceive sign language, suggesting the STS is tied to the linguistic processing aspect of sign language.

+It is also important to highlight the importance of the superior temporal sulcus in its involvement throughout different parts of auditory and visual processing.
+The superior temporal sulcus is activated during the perception of sign language - this could potentially be related to visual-spatial and linguistic processing.

 Studies also show that there is greater activation of the middle STS in both deaf and hearing signers who acquired ASL earlier than those who acquired it later.

 Social processing

 Studies reveal multiple social processing capabilities.
 Research has documented activation in the STS as a result of five specific social inputs, and thus the STS is assumed to be implicated in social perception.
-It showed increased activation related to: theory of mind (false belief stories versus false physical stories) voices versus environmental sounds, stories versus nonsense speech, moving faces versus moving objects, and biological motion.
+It showed increased activation related to: theory of mind (false belief stories versus false physical stories), voices versus environmental sounds, stories versus nonsense speech, moving faces versus moving objects, and biological motion.
 It is involved in the perception of where others are gazing (joint attention) and is important in determining where others' emotions are being directed.

 Theory of mind

 Neuroimaging studies examining the theory of mind, otherwise known as the ability to attribute mental states to others, have identified the posterior superior temporal sulcus of the right hemisphere as being involved in its processing.
-Activation of this region in the theory of mind has been found to be best predicted by independent ratings from other groups of participants, or more specifically, how much each item in the study made them consider the protagonist’s point of view.
+Activation of this region in the theory of mind has been found to be best predicted by independent ratings from other groups of participants, or more specifically, how much each item in the study made them consider the protagonist's point of view.
 Reports noted in other studies suggest a number of inconsistencies with the localization of theory of mind processing, such as the middle and anterior portions of the superior temporal sulcus having increased activation in response to theory of mind tasks.
 Thus, further research is needed to expand upon the precise functional role of the superior temporal sulcus in the perception of theory of mind.